 Firefighting services in terms of Schedule 04, Part B of the South African Constitution is the responsibility of local government with national and provincial oversight.
-The Fire Brigade Services Act (FBSA), 1987 (Act No. 99 of 1987) is the primary piece of legislation regulating fire services and provides for the establishment, maintenance, employment, co-ordination and standardization of fire brigade services.
-In terms of the FBSA, local authorities are allowed to establish and maintain a fire brigade service for the following purpose:
+The Fire Brigade Services Act (FBSA), 1987 (Act No. 99 of 1987) is the primary piece of legislation regulating fire services and provides for the establishment, maintenance, employment,

-- · Preventing the outbreak or spread of a fire; - Fighting or extinguishing a fire; - The protection of life or property against a fire or other threatening danger; - The rescue of life or property from a fire or other danger;
+- Preventing the outbreak or spread of a fire; - Fighting or extinguishing a fire; - The protection of life or property against a fire or other threatening danger; - The rescue of life or property from a fire or other danger;